rjyo/cundle/README.md

 As iOS/Mac has more and more great libraries like ASIHTTPRequest, RestKit and etc. There's no good package management tool for it.
 Cundle is inspired by the simple but useful vim bundler `vundle` and aims to provide a tool with minimized functions to manage these packages.

+The command line is written in bash.
+No need for compile.

 ## Usage

+	$ cundle

+	Cundle - the Obj-C Library Manager

+	Usage:
+	    cundle help                    Show this message
+	    cundle remove <lib>            Remove a <lib>
+	    cundle ls                      List installed libs
+	    cundle install                 Download and install all libs defined in ./Cundlefile cundle install <lib>           Download and install a <lib>
+	    cundle update                  Use the latest code for libs defined in ./Cundlefile cundle update <lib>            Use the latest code for <lib> from git

+	Example:
+	    cundle install RestKit/RestKit Install latest version of RestKit cundle remove RestKit/RestKit  Remove RestKit under SharedLib

 Run the following command under your project root.
 This will add ASIHttpRequest to SharedLib/asi-http-request.
 And by default, this command will also fetch all submodules or cundles defined inside the cundle.